 If you cannot keep your energy plan when you move, then an energy switch will be needed.
-There is more than one reason to regularly check and compare your energy plan to ones offered by other companies.
+There’s more than one reason to regularly check and compare your energy plan to ones offered by other companies.
 It is even encouraged by Ofgem, the Office of Gas and Electricity Markets.

 The energy industry doesn’t tend to reward its customers for being loyal.
-By changing suppliers when you find one that is offering a better deal, it encourages the big companies to keep their offers low and competitive.
+By changing suppliers when you find one offering a better deal, you encourage the big companies to keep their offers low and competitive.
 This, in turn, will help them keep current customers, like yourself, and attract new ones.

 If you do make the switch, you won’t see any disruption to your energy supply when you change plans.
 You won’t even need any extra work done in your house or installations, all it takes is a few minutes either using a comparison service or contacting a supplier direct.

-You can get quotes from energy suppliers by approaching them directly - some will require you to do this before supplying quotes - but most will submit estimated quotes to energy comparison services online.
+You can get quotes from energy suppliers by approaching them directly – some will require you to do this before supplying quotes, but most can be found on energy comparison services online.
 However, energy comparison helplines also allow you to switch over the phone.
 You won’t need to fill in any paperwork or call your current supplier, just give your written or spoken permission for the change to happen.

 You’ll have to answer a few questions to ensure your quoted price is accurate, but if you’re unsure, an estimate can be made based on the size of your property.